flit/cpptemplate/README.rst

 enddef statements.
 The subtemplate is stored in the named variable, which may be a path.
 The elements of the key path will be created if they do not exist.
 As with all subtemplates, the contents are evaluated at the point where the def variable is used.

+Note that the new subtemplate will remain in the global data map after the template is done executing.
+This means it can be extracted or passed to another template.

 The parameters for a subtemplate may be specified in a def statement.
 This is done by listing the parameter names in parentheses after the subtemplate's key path, as shown